coreboot/coreboot/Documentation/releases/coreboot-4.17-relnotes.md

 coreboot 4.17
 ========================================================================

-The coreboot 4.17 release is being done on June 1, 2022.
+The coreboot 4.17 release was done on June 3, 2022.

-Since the 4.16 release, we've had over 1260 new commits by around 150 contributors.
+Since the 4.16 release, we've had over 1300 new commits by around 150 contributors.
 Of those people, roughly 15 were first-time contributors.

 As always, we appreciate everyone who has contributed and done the hard